 What are the Causes of Uterine and Genital Prolapse?

 There are three layers that support the pelvic floor:

-A large recent Swedish population study shows that hysterectomy, regardless of surgical approach, increases the risk of subsequent genital prolapse: subtotal abdominal hysterctomy increased the risk two fold, vaginal hysterectomy increased it 3.8 fold, laparoscopic hysterectomy increased it 5.5 fold, and laparoscopic-assisted vaginal hysterectomy increased the risk of subsequent genital prolapse 7.5 fold.
-The first five years after hysterectomy were associated with the highest risk of prolapse.
+A large recent Swedish population study shows that hysterectomy, regardless of surgical approach, increases the risk of subsequent genital prolapse: subtotal abdominal hysterectomy increased the risk twofold, vaginal hysterectomy increased it 3.8 fold, laparoscopic hysterectomy increased it 5.5 fold, and laparoscopic-assisted vaginal hysterectomy increased the risk of subsequent genital prolapse 7.5 fold.
+The first five years after hysterectomy was associated with the highest risk of prolapse.
 The study also found that subsequent surgery for stress urinary incontinence was increased 2.4 times, probably due to trauma to bladder support by the hysterectomy.

 The physical and neurological integrity of the pelvic floor muscles and the integrity of the pelvic floor ligaments are vital for the prevention of genital prolapse.
 Damage to the nerves of the pelvic floor muscles will prevent them from effectively contracting to counteract downward push of the pelvic organs by a sudden increase in abdominal pressure (such as the pressure caused by coughing).
 The ligament system may be damaged by traumatic and instrumental delivery, or by the delivery of a big baby.
 Since the pelvic ligaments are also estrogen-dependent, the drop in estrogen levels during menopause, as well as the process of aging (independent of estrogen levels), may lead to weakness and stretching of these ligaments.
 This may lead to further weakening of the pelvic floor.
 This is why prolapse may develop or deteriorate after menopause (aging and estrogen deficiency).